 Upon entry to the Illinois State Fairgrounds, no person shall administer internally or externally any medication or drug, including prescription and non-prescription, unless prior written authorization is received from the State Veterinarian's Office.
-Any medication or drug administered without written authorization or in an unauthorized dosage constitutes a violation of show rules, and all premiums and awards from all showsfor the owner, exhibitor and/or trainer will be withheld.
+Any medication or drug administered without written authorization or in an unauthorized dosage constitutes a violation of show rules, and all premiums and awards from all shows for the owner, exhibitor and/or trainer will be withheld.

 All exhibitors of animals at any Illinois Fair shall comply with the provisions of the Illinois Humane Care for Animals Act.
-If violations are observed, the animal(s) will be excused from the grounds with all awards and premiums being forfeited.
+If violations are observed, the animal(s) will be excused from exhibition and be ordered removed from the grounds with all awards and premiums being forfeited.